defenseunicorns/uds-core/docs/configuration/uds-operator.md

           bearer_only: clientField(bearerOnly)
   ```

-## Protecting a UDS Package with AuthService
+## Protecting a UDS Package with Authservice
-To enable authentication for applications that do not have native OIDC configuration, UDS Core can utilize AuthService as an authentication layer.
+To enable authentication for applications that do not have native OIDC configuration, UDS Core can utilize Authservice as an authentication layer.

-Follow these steps to protect your application with AuthService:
+Follow these steps to protect your application with Authservice:

 * Set `enableAuthserviceSelector` with a matching label selector in the `sso` configuration of the Package.
 * Ensure that the pods of the application are labeled with the corresponding selector